swainechen/chenlab-training/websites/gis-aws/content/12-CreateS3ShareData/03-UploadtoS3.md

 ![AWS Management Console](/images/hpc-aws-parallelcluster-workshop/S3/S3UploadClickUpload.png)

 5. Either drag and drop files or click  **Add Files** to browse and select the files to be uploaded.
+For the sake of this workshop, add a small text file or any other dummy file / image that does **NOT** contain sensitive information.

 ![AWS Management Console](/images/hpc-aws-parallelcluster-workshop/S3/S3UploadAddFiles.png)